 The sun alone will not rust your weights, but you will have problems when using them as they will be hot, and that will be very annoying for you.
 On the other hand, even the best quality weights will rust over time if you leave them in the sun.

 They will also have sweat, even if they have a coating such as black chrome or zinc oxide that helps protect the steel or iron from rust.

 2. Can You Keep Your Weights in the Rain?

 Rain is the worst enemy of your gym equipment, especially for your weights.
-You must protect them from rain and moisture using some protective plastic, in addition to giving them a hand of an anticorrosive paint from time to time.
+You must protect them from rain and moisture using some protective plastic, in addition to giving them a hand of anticorrosive paint from time to time.

-Make sure that the rainwater does not pass through the plastic protection, checking that it does not have holes.
+Ensure that the rainwater does not pass through the plastic protection, checking that it does not have holes.

 3. Can You Keep Your Weights in the Snow?

 If during the winter, where you live, it snows, then you should prevent your weights from coming into contact with the snow.
 You can protect them under an eave or awning or wrap them with some plastic or tarp.

 It is also important that the weights are lubricated and, from time to time, uncover them to give them some air.